Libraries' Statement on Anti-Black Racism

 We strive to engage in continuous, lifelong learning about anti-Black racism, as well as other forms of systemic oppression, and investigate how white privilege and complicity enables these oppressions.
 We acknowledge that this practice requires individual self-examination, as well as larger analysis of social dynamics.
 We resolve to hold one another accountable and to address historical inequities and facilitate a more equitable experience in the libraries for our community.

-For this reason, we formed an Inclusivity, Diversity, Equity, and Accessibility (IDEA) Committee, in partnership with College Librarian Peggy Seiden, to address how to move forward, educate ourselves, and take action.
+For this reason, we formed an Inclusivity, Diversity, Equity, and Accessibility (IDEA) Committee to address how to move forward, educate ourselves, and take action.

 What We've Been Working On